karthikeyanthangara/liquibase_extension_example/README.md

 This is a Liquibase extension example.
 It will convert any `NUMBER(1,0)` datatype in a modeled changeset to `BOOLEAN` when running against a PostgreSQL database during runtime update. </br>
 or</br>
-It will generate a formatted sql changelog and convert any `NUMBER(1,0)` datatype to a `BOOLEAN` when the resulting changelog name includes `postgresql` database name.
+It will generate a formatted sql changelog and convert any `NUMBER(1,0)` datatype to a `BOOLEAN` when the resulting changelog name includes `postgresql` database name.</br>
 For example:</br>
 `liquibase --changeLogFile=mychangelog.postgresql.sql generateChangeLog`